 Land’s End:The Best Urban Hike in San Francisco.
 Cifff House & Ocean Beach.
 Camera Obscura

-Previously inaccessible from city residents because of the immense sand dunes that covered much of San Francisco’s western neighborhoods, Ocean Beach owes its claim to fame to Mr. Sutro.
+Previously inaccessible to city residents because of the immense sand dunes covering much of San Francisco’s western neighborhoods, Ocean Beach owes its claim to fame to Mr. Sutro.

 Land’s End:The Best Urban Hike in San Francisco.
 Ocean Beach.